-Since this term is online only, the hands on lab activities normally completed are being replaced by lab exercises.
-These will be a mix of activities that aim to examine in greater detail some of the content and concepts covered in the lecture modules.
-All of the lab activities will be completed through cuLearn.
-Additional details regarding the lab activities will be posted on cuLearn and discussed in an introductory lecture module.
+Online assignments will be a mix of activities that aim to examine in greater detail some of the content and concepts examined in the lecture modules.
+Assignments will mostly be based on new advances in Earth Science or recent major events that have occurred around the globe that relate to Earth Science.
+These assignments may not be directly linked to lecture material.
+The goal of the assignments is to extend lecture content and demonstrate how Earth Science is important in our daily lives.
+All of the assignments will be completed through CULEARN.
+Additional details regarding the assignments will be posted on CULEARN and discussed in an introductory lecture module.